ioaneomerod/ioaneomerod.github.io/essays/final-project-idea.md

 ## The Problem:
 <p>
-  Some UH manoa students carpool to campus, and there is no specific website or service for college students who go to UH Manoa to find carpool opportunities.
+  &nbsp;&nbsp;&nbsp;&nbsp;Some UH manoa students carpool to campus, and there is no specific website or service for college students who go to UH Manoa to find carpool opportunities.
 This makes finding carpooling opportunities to UH Manoa difficult.
 </p>

 ## The Solution:
 <p>
-  The UH Carpooling application allows students to login and create a profile indicating their general home location, their preferred arrival and departure times, and musical preferences.
+  &nbsp;&nbsp;&nbsp;&nbsp;The UH Carpooling application allows students to login and create a profile indicating their general home location, their preferred arrival and departure times, and musical preferences.
 This application will allow students to find other students with matching schedules and take advantage of UH Manoa’s commuter passes.
 </p>

 ## Mockup Page Ideas: